Path2Coder/.github/README.md

 ### Path2Coder's Solana Hackfest Afterthought (8-4-2024):
 ```
 For our first hackathon, we created SolSummoner for the hackathon.
 Please remember that we thought of the idea at the last minute and finished it within the time range.
+So everything was rushed and we did not think a lot about it.
+We realized that we made mistakes and some f##k## ups during our last few days.
 Of course, we were not happy with the outcome but not too sad about it either.

 Overall, this hackathon taught us a lot, and we know what to do next time.
 We will come back hopefully in the next hackathon (Most of us are busy so it is unlikely..) but who knows?